apache/mxnet/example/gluon/urban_sounds/README.md

-# Urban Sounds classification in MXNet
+# Urban Sounds Classification in MXNet Gluon

 This example provides an end-to-end pipeline for a common datahack competition - Urban Sounds Classification Example.
 Below is the link to the competition: